Exciton dynamics

 Mixed quantum-classical approaches

 In cases where the space and time scales governing the dynamics of excitons and phonons are well separated, mixed quantum-classical molecular dynamics (QCMD) provides a suitable approximation for exciton-phonon coupling.
 There, the electronic degrees of freedom (excitons) are treated quantum-mechanically while the ionic motions (molecular vibrations and/or lattice vibrations, aka phonons) are treated classically.
 In Ehrenfeld (mean field) approaches, the latter ones are subject to forces averaged over the quantum states of the former ones.
 An alternative is the widely used concept of surface hopping trajectories (SHT) algorithms, where the ionic positions are modeled by classical trajectories that may stochastically switch between electronic states thus resembling non-adiabatic transitions.
-In cooperation with L. Cancissu Araujo and C. Lasser at TU Munich, we implemented and evaluated various non-standard SHT variants for the case of Holstein-type Hamiltonians typically used to describe the dynamics of excitons coupled to phonon modes [82], see also our page on quantum-classical dynamics.
+In cooperation with L. Cancissu Araujo and C. Lasser from TU Munich, we developed, implemented and evaluated various non-standard SHT variants for non-adiabatic dynamics [82] [90], among them the Holstein-type Hamiltonians typically used to describe the dynamics of excitons coupled to phonon modes, see also our page on quantum-classical dynamics.

 Semi-classical approaches